cdsittampalam/documentation/docs/Partner API.md

 ### Get Deposit Address

 You can obtain the deposit address associated with the fund, and find out both the balance and asset of the fund.

 You specify the `company_id` for the trusted party and the `fund_id`.

-1. Enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for the 'company_id' of ACME corp.
+1. Enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for the `company_id` of ACME corp.

-2. Enter **1dnfLZolYD72zasqtmtTXXoaNNJ** in Swagger for the 'fund_id' of ACME corp.
+2. Enter **1dnfLZolYD72zasqtmtTXXoaNNJ** in Swagger for the `fund_id` of ACME corp.

 #### Request